 - Most importantly, a caregiver agreement should be in writing.

-Q: Who should know about a caregiver agreement?
+Q: Who should know about caregiver agreements?

 A: A caregiver agreement should be shared with the larger family so that there’s transparency when it comes to both the services being provided by the child and the payments being made by the elderly parent.
 Openness about the agreement can go a long way toward avoiding family conflict, and may even help to avoid estate litigation.

 In order to make sure that your caregiver agreement functions the way that you intend it to, it’s a good idea to consult with an experienced elder law attorney in formalizing the agreement.
+Contact our office for help today.